If you want to study in Canada you must obtain a study permit.

 - if you are a family member or staff member of a foreign representative to Canada

 - if you are a member of a foreign armed force under the Visiting Forces Act

 - if you are a citizen of another country who has Registered Indian status in Canada

 If you are a full-time student having a valid study permit and studying at one of the designated learning institutions at the post-secondary level or, in Quebec, a vocational program at the secondary level; you may qualify to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks.

 Two ways to stay in Canada after graduation:

-Post-graduation work permit: A work permit may be issued for the the length of the study program, up to a maximum of three years and it is not valid for longer than the study program.
+Post-graduation work permit: A work permit may be issued for the length of the study program, up to a maximum of three years and it is not valid for longer than the study program.

-Immigrate as Canadian Experience Class: Once you’ve graduated in Canada and have a knowledge of English or French and qualifying work experience you may be eligible to apply to stay in Canada permanently under Canadian Experience Class.
+Immigrate as Canadian Experience Class: Once you’ve graduated in Canada and have a knowledge of English or French and qualifying work experience you may be eligible to apply to stay in Canada permanently under the Canadian Experience Class.